meditationstuff/protocol_1/index.md

 * Leighton, Taigen Dan.
 Just this is it: Dongshan and the practice of suchness.
 Shambhala Publications, 2015.
 	* Chödrön, Pema.
 The wisdom of no escape: And the path of loving-kindness.
 Shambhala Publications, 2010.
 * the one sutra(???) that i can't find right now that uses the allusion of even a little bit of feces with respect to "not even one bit of becoming" or something like that
+* Kelly, Loch.
+Shift into freedom: The science and practice of open-hearted awareness.
+Sounds True, 2015.
+* The Nature of Mind: The Dzogchen Instructions of Aro Yeshe Jungne.
+Khenchen Sherab, Khenpo Tsewang Dongyal, Patrul Rinpoche.
+Snow Lion; Illustrated edition (April 26, 2016) ISBN-10 1559394498 ISBN-13 978-1559394499 [ht N]
+* Rinpoche, Tulku Urgyen.
+As It Is, Volumes I and II: Essential Teachings from the Dzogchen Perspective.
+Vols.
+1 and 2.
+Rangjung Yeshe Publications, 2004.

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]